 Did you recently update your iPhone’s or another iDevice’s to the iOS latest version?
 And now, ever since that update, you can’t get ANY sound out of your iPhone’s speakers.
 Your iDevice seems to be stuck in some sort of “headphones mode” and only plays sound out of a pair of plugged-in headphones!

-Sometimes your iPhone gets stuck in headphones mode preventing you from hearing any sound.
-YOur iPad, iPod, or iPhone mistakenly acts as if headphones or earbuds are plugged in, and now your iPhone’s stuck.
+Sometimes your iPhone gets stuck in headphones mode and prevents you from hearing any sound.
+Your iPad, iPod, or iPhone mistakenly acts as if headphones or earbuds are plugged in, and now your iPhone’s stuck.

 - 1 QuickTips